konstantinmuenster/gatsby-starter-portfolio-minimal/README.md

 ## Edit Theme

-You find the theme settings in the following file: `src/styles/Theme.js`
+You find the color and font settings in the configuration file, located at: `config/index.js`.

-There, you can change colors, breakpoints, fonts, and other design-related properties.
+> Note: The usage of the splash screen can be set for each page individually in the page content directory.

 ---